RLBot/RLBot/src/main/cpp/RLBotInterface/README.md

 ### Testing your changes

 1. Build the DLL and copy it to `src\main\python\RLBotFramework\dll\RLBot_Core_Interface.dll`
-   - There's a gradle task called `copyDlls` that can do the copy for you.
+   - There's a script called `copy-dlls.bat` that can do the copy for you.
 2. Run RLBot as normal, e.g. `python runner.py`

 Note that if you change code in the RLBotMessages project, you may break compatibility with